 Footbridge at end of N-S Line on Taylors Ferry

-There was a footbridge over Stephens Creek from Taylors Ferry to a lower section of River View Cemetery for the N-S Line trolley.
+There was a footbridge over Stephens Creek from Taylors Ferry to River View Cemetery for the N-S Line trolley.

 The footbridge was provided by the cemetery in 1900.
 It lasted in some form until the 1950's when nature took its toll.
 All remnants are gone.
-(This was very near the culvert shown above.
-We speculate the trolley ended here rather than crossing the creek, which would have required a trestle.)
+The end of the line was between the culvert and the modern entrance to River View Cemetery, shown on map above.)

 I'm willing to bet very few folks are aware a creek flows under Macadam at this point.
-If you look QUICK, driving by, you can catch a GLIMPSE of the ravine the creek comes down.
+If you look QUICK, driving by on HWY 43, you can catch a GLIMPSE of the ravine the creek comes down.

-There is a fair amount of storage that could accommodate a heavy rain storm.
+There is a fair amount of storage on the west side of Macadam that could accommodate a heavy rain storm.
+The culvert come out in the next photo (Macadam Bay Access Road), but is hidden in all the vegetation!

 This culvert has been identified for replacement in the Stephens Creek Stormwater System Plan, January 2013, BES.